cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Output
 ======
 stdout, stderr, stdin, no, /dev/null are valid filenames.
 They cause the corresponding file to be output in stderr or stdout, for an input file, stdin causes the program to requests the corresponding file through pipe.
 No causes a suppression of the output, as does /dev/null.
-In the t_coffee output, each output appears in a line:
+In the T-Coffee output, each output appears in a line:

 ::